-In January 2012, Ms. Kirsten Doerfert, the former Vice President, Sales and Marketing of the Company, brought an action against the Company in the District Court for Dakota County, Minnesota.
-The action relates to the Company's termination of Ms. Doerfert in February 2010.
-Plaintiff alleges breach of her employment contract and defamation.
-The action seeks compensation due arising from the alleged breach, attorneys fees and related costs, and injunctive release regarding future statements by the Company.
-In February 2012, the Company filed its answer, requesting that the court dismiss plaintiff's complaint and deny all release requested in plaintiff's complaint.
-The Company intends to vigorously defend this action.
+In January 2012, Ms. Kirsten Doerfert, the former Vice President, Sales and Marketing of the Company, brought an action against the Company in the District Court for Dakota County, Minnesota related to the Company's termination of Ms. Doerfert in February 2010.
+In December 2012, Ms. Kirsten Doerfert, the former Vice-President, Sales and Marketing of the Company entered into a final settlement agreement, which provides for dismissal of the action.